huntdatacenter/docs/docs/patch-notes.md

 * [New organiztional agreement information form](/govern-science/organizational-access/#request-organizational-agreements) that combines information needed to generate your first data processor agreement and services center agreements.
 * [FAQ section](/govern-science/organizational-access/faq/) dedicated to organizational access.

+#### Lagtun resolutions

+The new [resolutions from Tingweek #9](/govern-science/tingweek/resolutions/) are adopted:

+* Enable reduction of inactive compute resources
+* Clarify costs for migration to new systems
+* Explore data provider initiated data deliveries

 ### <u>Minor changes</u>